JulianAlonso/JASON/README.md

 ## Where is the value?

+Provide very useful errors, with them you will know what value is missing and from where.
+If you are parsing some property to one object wich property is not optional, the error will tell you what property is and what object.
+Forgot spend time debugging to find out the error.
+Also will tell you if the error is a type error.
+If you are parsing a string to int, it will fail and also will tell you where and why.
+Debugging JSON parsing never has been so easy.

 ### Really simple to use.

 To make objects created by json you only need implement `ExpressibleByJSON` like this: